 Following President Xi’s ascension to power in 2012, a large-scale and controversial anti-corruption campaign was rolled out.
 Up to 90,000 Party members have been disciplined for graft, including more than 150 senior officials ranked at the vice-ministerial level or higher.
 Not only have western sources identified the anti-corruption campaign as Xi’s power consolidation and centralization strategy, many in China have also warned about the vindictive nature of the anti-corruption campaign and how China’s economy could be paralysed by fear.

 Despite the sceptical views, it is important to recognize that the anti-graft movement is both timely and necessary for CPC’s legitimacy and continued existence.
 China has upheld the widespread belief of “GDP-ism” since the opening of its economy during Deng Xiaoping’s era.
-When Deng Xiaoping became the pre-eminent leader of China in December 1978, China’s economy had fallen behind many countries with a per capita annual income of less than US$100.
+When Deng Xiaoping became China's leader in December 1978, China’s economy had fallen behind many countries with a per capita income of less than US$ 100.
 Deng then adopted a hybrid economic system — a combination of capitalism and socialism — to prioritize economic development over many other aspects as he realized the importance of economic prosperity in safeguarding the party’s legitimacy.
 While China’s economic reforms of the past two decades have generated bountiful wealth, the absence of rule of law and effective institutional supervision have given some officials the opportunity to unlawfully amass significant fortunes, causing great public uproar.
 Cracking down on such corruption is thus seen as a core plank of shoring up the party’s credibility and legitimacy:

 While corruption has not led to its characteristic economic stagnation, its negative consequences — in the form of the demoralizing effect on perceptions about equity and justice — are driving the current corruption campaign.
 Campaigns tend to be run by “moralists” who argue that fundamental changes in values are needed to curb corruption — in this case to preserve the credibility of the Communist Party.
 It is this legitimacy aspect that drives President Xi’s actions.